EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

                      for parameters in the basis set.

     --optbas[:sort][:spec=name[,rs][,e][,l=###]...]
                      Operates the program in a special mode to optimize the total energy wrt parameters in the basis set. lmf makes several band passes (not generating the output density or adding to the save file), varying selected parameters belonging to tokens RSMH= and EH= to minimize the total energy wrt these parameters.
                      Either the smoothing radius [,rs] or the energy [,e] must be selected for optimization (you can select both).
-Select which l quantum numbers whose parameters you want to optimize using ``,l=##..'', e.g. l=02 .
+Select which l quantum numbers whose parameters you want to optimize using ",l=##..", e.g. l=02.
 The optimization routine is rather primitive, but it seems to work reasonably well.
 See the basis optimization tutorial for a more complete description and an example.

     --rpos=filename  Tells the program to read site positions from file <b>filename<b> after the ctrl file has been read.